dys2p/website-dys2p/2021-12-tamper-evident-protection/en.md

 ### Short-term storage

 Following the history of its development, let's start with the first application, short-term storage.
 When we need to leave a place and leave items or equipment behind, we can store them in a box that is transparent from all sides.
 Then we fill the box with our colorful mixture so that our devices are covered.
-The box should be stored in such a way that shocks or other factors do not change the initial mosaic as much as possible.
+The box should be stored in such a way that shocks or other factors do not change the mosaic.
 For example, the box can be positioned on a towel or piece of clothing on an object in such a way that this attenuates minor vibrations of the environment, but the box cannot slide off it.

-For an overall comparison, we can photograph the box from all visible sides.
-These photographs can be stored on a device that is as secure as possible, sent to a person we trust via an encrypted and verified path, or sent to another device of our own.
-Afterwards we compare the found mosaic with the initial one.
-We can also draw a grid on the walls of the box beforehand to limit the comparison to individual areas (unknown to an attacker).
+For an overall comparison, we can photograph the box from all visible sides and store these photos on a device that is as secure as possible, send it to a trusted person via an encrypted and verified channel, or send it to another device of our own.
+The next step is to compare the found mosaic with the original one.
+The app [Blink Comparison](https://github.com/proninyaroslav/blink-comparison), which we will discuss below, is ideal for this purpose.

 To protect an object from damage, e.g., by staining or by the substance leaking into, say, the ports of a laptop, it can be wrapped in cling film, a bag, or otherwise.